 Students and student-designated proxies can view all activity posted to their Student Account in real time through the University's online billing and payment system, YalePay (https://student-accounts.yale.edu/yalepay).
-At the beginning of each month, e-mail reminders to log in to YalePay to review the Student Account activity are sent to all students at their official Yale e-mail address and to all student-designated YalePay proxies.
+At the beginning of each month, email reminders to log in to YalePay to review the Student Account activity are sent to all students at their official Yale email address and to all student-designated YalePay proxies.
 Payment is due by 4 p.m.
-Eastern Time on the first of the following month.
+Eastern Time on the last day of the month.